 There is a challenge that you will lose detailed visibility of what the team are doing or how they are feeling about the massive change in the way they work.
-As a Data Leader you have ways to keep across the work being done, and more importantly you still have the responsibility of providing pastoral care for your team.
+As an agile data leader you have ways to keep across the work being done, and more importantly you still have the responsibility of providing pastoral care for your team.

-As the Data Leader, you of course attend the demo day so will see the teams success (or failure).
+As the agile data leader, you of course attend the demo day so will see the teams success (or failure).
 You can also attend the daily stand-ups, backlog grooming and retrospectives, but I suggest you don’t, at least not for a while.
-To have the teams “Manager” at these planning sessions will result in the team talking to you rather than to themselves, it is what they are conditioned to do.
+To have the teams “manager” at these planning sessions will result in the team talking to you rather than to themselves, it is what they are conditioned to do.
 Or even worse, the you will start providing solutions and making decisions for the team, again it’s what you have been conditioned to do.
 This active guidance will curtail or, at least, delay the ability for the team to form into a self-managing team.

-I suggest the Data Leader catches up with the team members individually and on a regular basis at the beginning of the move to agile data way of working to see how they are going, to cover the need to make sure the individuals are feeling safe and to work through any concerns.
+I suggest the agile data leader catches up with the team members individually and on a regular basis at the beginning of the move to agile data way of working to see how they are going, to cover the need to make sure the individuals are feeling safe and to work through any concerns.
 Pastoral care of your team should be one of your primary focus (especially as hands on managing the work to be done is no longer your responsibility)

 Lack of Visibility

-If demo days are the only way you as the Data Leader can find out when there has been a failure, your ability to mitigate the political risk across the organisation of these failures is restricted.
+If demo days are the only way you as the agile data leader can find out when there has been a failure, your ability to mitigate the political risk across the organisation of these failures is restricted.

-The Product Owner, assisted by the Scrum Coach or Agile Coach, should be providing the Data Leader with constant updates on how the team are going and any potential areas that may fail so that the you can minimise the potential political impact within the organisation.
+The Product Owner, assisted by the Scrum Coach or Agile Coach, should be providing the agile data leader with constant updates on how the team are going and any potential areas that may fail so that the you can minimise the potential political impact within the organisation.

-The Data Leader should also have easy access to the vision statement, iteration delivery scorecard and velocity reports.
+The agile data leader should also have easy access to the vision statement, iteration delivery scorecard and velocity reports.
 This content should be continuously provided to them during the iteration as well as at the end.

 No Need for a Data Leader

-If the team are self-managing, then the perception there is no need for a Data Leader may arise.
-That’s a bit harsh for the Data Leader who took the risk of enabling the team to work in a new way.
+If the team are self-managing, then the perception there is no need for an agile leader may arise.
+That’s a bit harsh for the person who took the risk of enabling the team to work in a new way.
 It’s also not true.

-Unless the organisation is working in an agile way across the entire organisation, and, in fact, has embraced Holacracy as their organisational structure there will still be many things that only the Data Leader can do.
+Unless the organisation is working in an agile way across the entire organisation, and, in fact, has embraced Holacracy as their organisational structure there will still be many things that only the agile data leader can do.

 For example, undertaking the Personal Development Plan (PDP) and HR review processes.
 Compiling, submitting and fighting for the team budget.
 Attending Senior Leadership off-site retreats to understand the organisational strategy.
 Ensuring team members have the correct t-skills, and recruiting new members when required.

-One of the great things about the self-managing team is that the Data Leader will have a lot more time to manage up and get the resources the team needs to be successful (Just make sure your role doesn’t get relegated to only doing the dross administration work that a non agile organisation seems to demand)
+One of the great things about the self-managing team is that the agile data leader will have a lot more time to manage up and get the resources the team needs to be successful (Just make sure your role doesn’t get relegated to only doing the dross administration work that a non agile organisation seems to demand)

 Although agile is the new black for data and analytics delivery, it is still the minority approach compared to the traditional waterfall projects, in the data and analytics domain.
 Once the team have been up-skilled in the new approach and have had many successful sprint deliveries under their belt, they will have a unique set of skills that will make them more attractive to the job marketplace.